An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 Long-term exposure to lead is associated with buildup of uric acid and a high incidence of gout.
 Some "moonshine" alcohol has elevated lead levels.

-People who have had a kidney transplant have a high risk of gout.
-Other organ transplants, such as heart and liver, also increase the risk of gout.
-This is because the surgery itself raises the risk of gout, as does the medicine cyclosporine used to prevent rejection of the transplanted organ.
+People who have had a kidney transplant have a high risk of developing gout.
+Other organ transplants, such as heart and liver, also increase the risk of developing gout.
+This is because the surgery itself raises the risk of developing gout, as does the medicine cyclosporine used to prevent rejection of the transplanted organ.
 Cyclosporine also interacts with indomethacin, a common gout medicine.

 The kidneys are responsible for removing waste from the body, regulating electrolyte balance and blood pressure, and stimulating red blood cell production.